keyuncheng/less/AE_INSTRUCTION.md

 ```
 Operating System: Ubuntu 22.04 LTS
-Path to artifact: "/home/${username}/less"
+Path to artifact: "/home/${user_name}/less"
 ```

 We provide scripts for automatic testbed setup.
-The scripts are tested on Ubuntu 22.04 LTS.
+The scripts in ```scripts/``` are tested on Ubuntu 22.04 LTS, with a ```README.md``` file describing their usages.
 Note that the actual running times of the scripts depend on the cluster sizes, machine specifications, operating systems, and software packages.

 For each node in the cluster, please follow the steps below:

-Step 1: Manually set up the node with the default username/password.
+Step 1: Set up the node with ```user_name/user_passwd```.
 This ensures automatic testbed setup with the scripts later.
+For Chameleon cloud users, the instances created with CC-* series system image have the default user name "cc" and no password (but with SSH keys).

 Step 2: Modify ```scripts/settings.sh``` to change the evaluation settings.
 There are a few settings you may need to change: